Home

 Crocidolite Na2Fe1Fe[(OH,F)Si4O11]2

 Tigers Eye is a form of quartz with some special characteristics.
-Like all quartz it is made up primarily of silicone dioxide, SiO2.
+Like all quartz it is made up primarily of silicon dioxide, SiO2.

 Within this matrix are asbestos fibers usually occurring in layers.
 It is the asbestos that makes Tiger eye a chatoyant gemstone, meaning the fibers (asbestos) of the stone reflect in a wavering silky luster that can resemble the eye of a cat.